What is Tourette syndrome?

 Natural Treatments for Tics and Tourette’s: A Family and Patient Guide shares detailed information on numerous environmental factors determined by our survey that can trigger tics, and guidance is provided on how to address these issues.

 Far more work is needed to further identify the role of the environment in tic disorders, from conception through daily life.
-In the meantime, the popular article “Finding Triggers for Tics and Tourette Syndrome: A Must Read” shares key factors families and physicians can consider when trying to unravel environmental causes for tics.
+In the meantime, the book Stop Your Tics by Learning What Triggers Them shares key factors families and physicians can consider when trying to unravel environmental causes for tics.
 Check out the list, and you will see there is a wide range of items.

 The Association for Comprehensive Therapy urges people to “demystify” the concept of waxing and waning in tic disorders.
 When tics flare, rather than think, “Oh no, the @%&# tics are waxing again!” you should assume a cause and effect relationship.
 After all, cause and effect is the law of the universe.
 Was it something you ate, breathed, smelled, or touched?
 Was it stress?
 Excitement?
 A bacterial or viral infection?
 A parasite?
 Do you have a nutritional imbalance?